PaulusPanthera/TeamShroom/README.md

 The website fetches the CSV directly at runtime

-This allows any team member to add or update shinies safely without editing JSON or JavaScript.
+This allows any team member to add or update shinies safely — no JSON edits, no code changes, no GitHub knowledge required.

 🧠 Data Philosophy